NotKobe/bc-marketplace/report.md

 I couldn't figure out a way to render all of the items of the blockchain (due to my smart contract design), so you can use the **check item** to verify if your item exists on the block chain.
 Just note that it is case-sensitive (i.e items Rich != rich).

-As of writing this report, some items you can look at are rich, and teehee.
+As of writing this report, some items you can look at are:

+> rich
+> teehee
+> asdf

+You can view the items with the **check items** button

 # Challenges faced